-We hope you find the following information useful and if you have any regards then please do not hesitate to contact us in school.
+We hope you find the following information useful and if you have any questions then please do not hesitate to contact us in school.

 SENCO: Mrs N Lloyd